-A best practice for when companies issue fuel cards to drivers is to have them sign a driver fuel card policy.
-The policy should clearly state your expectations for how drivers use the cards.
-Simple, right?
-Well, because many companies are unsure what to include, they skip the policy altogether.
-Let’s fix that with some quick tips for drafting a driver fuel card policy.
+A best practice for when companies issue employee fuel cards is to have all drivers sign a driver fueling policy.
+The policy should clearly state your expectations for how the cards should be used.
+Unfortunately, because many companies are unsure what to include, they skip the policy altogether.
+Let’s fix that with some quick tips for drafting an efficient and comprehensive policy.

 1) Start with an Explanation

-It might seem obvious, but provide a brief explanation at the beginning so that drivers know what they are signing.
-Specify that the driver is being issued a card and PIN from your fuel vendor.
-State how the document outlines the permitted use of that card and verifies the driver’s understanding of your company's fleet fueling policy.
+It might seem obvious, but it's a best practice to provide a brief explanation at the beginning so that drivers know what they are signing.
+Specify that the driver is being issued a card and PIN from your vendor.
+State in this introduction that the document outlines the permitted use of the cards and verifies the driver’s understanding of your expectations.

 2) Outline the Terms